Roland Deveau, Q.C. – President

 Don and his wife, Joyce own and operate Muskoka Highlands Golf Links in Bracebridge, Ontario where they work first-hand with golfers of all skill levels thereby gaining first-hand personal insight into the golf business.

-Don and Joyce have three sons – Andrew (a PGA of Canada member and CPA), Scott and Russell, formerly Championship Operations Coordinator at Golf Canada and currently Manager, Membership & Events with PGA of British Columbia.
+Don and Joyce have three sons – Andrew, Scott and Russell, formerly Championship Operations Coordinator at Golf Canada and currently Manager, Membership & Events with PGA of British Columbia.
 Don has been active in his community serving on many boards.

 Paul McLean – Past President

 Paul assumes the role of Past President in 2016 after serving as Golf Canada’s 112th President in 2015.
 Paul also serves on the Board Executive Committee as the Past President of the Golf Canada Foundation.
 As co-founder and President of CWB Maxium Financial, Paul has been instrumental in its development and growth to become one of Canada’s leading privately held leasing companies with assets exceeding $1.0 billion.
 CWB Maxium is positioned as the largest provider of equipment leases and mortgages to the Canadian golf industry.
 Paul previously worked at Triathlon Leasing where he held the position of President, Equipment Leasing.
 Prior to Triathlon, he had a successful career at Xerox Canada where he held several sales and marketing management positions.
 Paul attended McMaster University on a Chancellors scholarship and completed an Honors Bachelor of Science Degree in Statistics and Computer Science, which was followed by completing a Masters in Business Administration (MBA).